AbhishekWadile62/Recipe-AI-/README.md

-# 🚀 Meet Team AI Developers of HackVertex 2025 | AI Rasoi: Recipe GPT with a Desi Twist 🇮🇳🥘
+# 🚀 Meet Team AI Innovators of HackVertex 2025 | AI Rasoi: Recipe GPT with a Desi Twist 🇮🇳🥘

 ## 👋 Who We Are